Vaccine Frequently Asked Questions

 This is not the current policy and it would be a political decision should it be introduced.
 The government has a system in place to regularly review its Covid-19 protocols to ensure that they are still suitable for the protection of public health; this includes looking at all of the latest evidence and determining where changes to existing measures may be necessary.
 It’s important to remember that every country is having to vaccinate its people and that for nations with big populations, it will take them longer to be able to vaccination everyone who needs it.

 Vaccinating our community is a big step in protecting ourselves against the threat of Covid-19.
 However, there are still many other considerations to take into account before we can resume many of our usual activities, including how the pandemic is continuing to impact on other countries.
-The government will be developing a strategy to restart activities that are currently suspended, but this will take into account more factors than just whether or not everyone here has been vaccinated.
+The government regularly reviews our Covid-19 policies and procedures to ensure that these remain fit for purpose – for example the reduction in quarantine – and will continue to take a measured and evidence-based approach to relaxing existing measures in the months ahead.